rm10078/Ultrasonic_sensor_with_arduino_serial_monitor/README.md

 ## 🚀 About Me
 I'm a engineering student.
 My trade is EIE.
-I love to work with electronic.
+I love to work with electronics.
 Subscribe my youtube channel for more update.
 Thanks for visit my profile.